phattd15/diffsyncalt/README.md

 The core of the project can be found [here](https://github.com/polarity-cf/diffsyncalter).

-The structure of the Differential Synchronization Modified version is described [here](https://files.slack.com/files-pri/TQKUW64UD-F02T3U85K5W/diffrential_synchronization_alt.jpg)
+The structure of the Differential Synchronization Modified version is described [here](https://files.slack.com/files-pri/TQKUW64UD-F02T3U85K5W/diffrential_synchronization_alt.jpg).

-git push -f https://github.com/polarity-cf/diffsyncalt.git main:gh-pages